 Z-5 Design Building

-This building is the most recent one in a series of five “Cube Buildings”.
+This building is the most recent of a series of five “Cube Buildings”.
 The first one, Z-Design building in Holon, Israel, has been widely published as a breakthrough in mid-market residential architecture.
-Z-5 Design building, completed recently, takes even a further step in sharpening the “Villa in the Air” concept.
+Z-5 Design building, takes its predecessor one step further, sharpening the “Villa in the Air” concept.

-We aim to present here another alternative typology as opposed to the too common “apartment block”, so typical of contemporary residential architecture.
-The plan is basically simple, comprised of four 4-5 room apartments per floor, but there is no “typical floor”.
-By rotating some of the 33 units and subtracting others in certain floors, we break the uniform block.
-A three-dimensional composition is achieved, especially while looking from below (“sixth façade”).
+The aim is to present an alternative aesthetic to the too common “apartment block”, which is typical within contemporary residential architecture.
+The design plan consists of four 4-5 room apartments per floor, but there is no “typical floor”.
+By rotating some of the 33 units and subtracting others in certain floors, the uniform block does not exist.
+A three-dimensional composition is achieved, especially when looking from below (“sixth façade”).

-Thus, while all apartments are “planted” around the building core, each is almost disconnected from its neighbors.
+Thus, even though all apartments are part of the same building core, each is almost disconnected from its neighbors.
 As a by-product of this composition, various private roof terraces are created, some are small -15 sqm in size, and some large – up to 100 sqm.
-The structure is cast in place concrete envelope with no columns inside the units.
+The structure is cast in place with a concrete exterior, presenting no inner structural columns inside the units.
 Exterior walls are cladded with dry mounted off-white granite slabs.
-Living rooms and some adjacent bedrooms are enclosed by aluminum and glass curtain walls, enhancing the contrast between transparency and opaqueness.
+Living rooms and some adjacent bedrooms are enclosed by aluminum and glass.

 Design Team: : Ami Shinar, Partner in Charge; Barak Levy, Yahav Lederer